 We repeat our main specification (4) but instead of proxying for PrEP with the share of the population that is gay in each state, we proxy for PrEP with the HIV prevalence rate in each state in 2008, 4 years before the introduction of PrEP.
 The HIV prevalence rate is defined as the number of people living with HIV infection per 100K population.
 This measure is likely to be predictive of PrEP take-up as men living in areas with high HIV prevalence are those that benefit from PrEP use the most.
-The event studies for this specification are plotted in Figure 22.
+The event studies for this specification are plotted in online Appendix Figure A5 and reveal patterns similar to the ones exhibited in our main specifications.